rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/getting-started-developing-with-reaction.md

 original_id: getting-started-developing-with-reaction
 ---

-Reaction uses Meteor as a build tool and development environment.
-Meteor eases Reaction's use of ES6, npm packages, services, and React by providing additional glue for the integration and deployment of these components.
+Demandses Meteor as a build tool and development environment.
+Meteor eases DeDemandse of ES6, npm packages, services, and React by providing additional glue for the integration and deployment of these components.

 -   [Meteor](https://www.meteor.com/developers)
 -   [npm](https://docs.npmjs.com/how-npm-works/packages)